Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 - Boiled potatoes with eggs

 The most common runner breakfast you will find is a slice of bread with nut butter and sliced banana.
+This is when you might opt for sourdough or white bread over whole-grain toast, to avoid any fiber issues on the run.

 Whether we stumbled upon it by pure chance or through science, the fact is that it works.

-- Filled with potassium, manganese and carbohydrates the banana is great for energy and warding off muscle cramps.
+- Filled with potassium, manganese, and carbohydrates the banana is great for energy and warding off muscle cramps.

 - Additionally banana has been shown to help settle an upset stomach!
+But if you don’t love bananas, throw on some berries.

 - Combining it with peanut butter slows the carbohydrate absorption and creates a steady blood sugar flow for longer energy.